 Thom chuckled as he went back outside.
 If he didn’t know for a solid fact that Mike was straight, he would’ve sworn the kid had a crush on him.
 As it was, Thom figured Mike was just scared of him.
 That seemed to happen to Thom a lot, for reasons he had never understood.

-Ten minutes.
-In ten minutes, he’d be with Phil.
+Five minutes.
+In five minutes, he’d be with Phil.
 In his house.

 A wave of dizziness hit him.
 He clung to the railing while his heart attempted a flying leap up his throat.
 Why he should be so scared of having an honest conversation with Phil, he had no idea, but there it was.
 He was fucking terrified.